Lrebaud/ICARE/README.md

 ## Description

-The Individual Coefficient Approximation for Risk Estimation (ICARE) survival model uses a minimal learning strategy to reduce to risk of overfitting on the often noisy and censored survival data.
+The Individual Coefficient Approximation for Risk Estimation (ICARE) model uses a minimal learning strategy to reduce to risk of overfitting.
 To do so:
  * drop highly correlated features
  * for each feature: